 Where Your Surgery Will Be Performed

+Patient safety is of great importance to us.
 Our surgeons perform all types of abdominoplasties in our own surgical center.
-Occasionally, we may need to perform the surgery at Rex hospital depending on the your medical history.
+Occasionally, we may need to perform the surgery at Rex hospital depending on your medical history or other issues.

 Types of Anesthesia

 Our surgeons work closely with our anesthesia team to select the appropriate anesthesia for your procedure.
 Generally speaking, most abdominoplasties will require general anesthesia, so you’ll sleep through the entire operation.
 Your surgery discomfort will be minimized with our new pre-operative pain protocol.
 This protocol will be discussed with you at your consultation.

 Most abdominoplasties usually take four to five hours, depending on the extent of work required.
 A mini-abdominoplasty may take an hour or two.

 Most commonly, the surgeon will make a long incision from hipbone to hipbone, just above the pubic area.
 It is important to note, the length of the incision is dependent on the amount of skin you have.
 Minimal excess skin requires a smaller incision length, while moderate skin excess requires a longer incision.

 Next, the surgeon separates the skin from the abdominal wall all the way up to your ribs and lifts a large skin flap to reveal the vertical muscles in your abdomen.
 These muscles are tightened by pulling them close together and stitching them into their new position.
 This provides a firmer abdominal wall and narrows the waistline.